openbmc/openbmc/poky/documentation/ref-manual/images.rst

-   Building an image without GNU General Public License Version 3 (GPLv3), GNU Lesser General Public License Version 3 (LGPLv3), and the GNU Affero General Public License Version 3 (AGPL-3.0) components is only supported for minimal and base images.
-Furthermore, if you are going to build an image using non-GPLv3 and similarly licensed components, you must make the following changes in the ``local.conf`` file before using the BitBake command to build the minimal or base
+   Building an image without GNU General Public License Version 3 (GPLv3), GNU Lesser General Public License Version 3 (LGPLv3), and the GNU Affero General Public License Version 3 (AGPL-3.0) components is only tested for core-image-minimal image.
+Furthermore, if you would like to build an image and verify that it does not include GPLv3 and similarly licensed components, you must make the following changes in the image recipe file before using the BitBake command to build the image:

-   image:
+       INCOMPATIBLE_LICENSE = "GPL-3.0* LGPL-3.0*"

-   #.
-Comment out the :term:`EXTRA_IMAGE_FEATURES` line
+   Alternatively, you can adjust ``local.conf`` file, repeating and adjusting the line for all images where the license restriction must apply:

-   #.
-Set :term:`INCOMPATIBLE_LICENSE` to "GPL-3.0* LGPL-3.0* AGPL-3.0*"
+       INCOMPATIBLE_LICENSE:pn-your-image-name = "GPL-3.0* LGPL-3.0*"

 From within the ``poky`` Git repository, you can use the following command to display the list of directories within the :term:`Source Directory`